LCLs Beyond Bounded Degrees

-\paragraph*{How we generalise LCLs} Based on the insights above, we attempt to define a generalization of LCLs to unbounded degrees, having the following goals in mind: \begin{enumerate} \item Restricted to bounded degree graphs, we should recover the class of LCLs (or at least have them as a subset of our problems). \item We want to ensure that the problem definition allows only for a finite amount of configurations that describes the problem. \item We want to be able to have a generalization, that captures as many problems of interest as possible. \item We want the formalism to feel natural and be easy to work with. \end{enumerate}
+\paragraph*{How we generalize LCLs:} Based on the insights above, we attempt to define a generalization of LCLs to unbounded degrees, having the following goals in mind: \begin{enumerate} \item Restricted to bounded-degree graphs, we should recover the class of LCLs (or at least have them as a subset of our problems). \item We want to ensure that the problem definition allows only for a finite number of configurations that describe the problem. \item We want a generalization that captures as many problems of interest as possible. \item We want the formalism to feel natural and be easy to work with. \end{enumerate}

-Since what we are aiming for is a generalisation of LCLs Goal~\ref{req:subsetLCL} is only natural.
-To ensure that we do not run into the sort of degenerate behaviour described above, we have Goal~\ref{req:finite}.
+Since what we are aiming for is a generalization of LCLs, Goal~\ref{req:subsetLCL} is only natural.
+To ensure that we do not run into the sort of degenerate behavior described above, we have Goal~\ref{req:finite}.
 Note that one immediate consequence of this second goal is that our problem description has to be independent of $\Delta$.